mattmorgante/laravel-vegaroo/readme.md

     - Clean foods (fruits, vegetables, whole grains)

   - Healthy Foods: make sure that organic or other healthy foods are actually what they say.
-     - This an idea for the future.
-Something to research and keep an eye on.

 How to make a tree that grows every time you do something well? - in javascript